D'Arenberg - McLaren Vale The Dead Arm 2017

 Wine rated (2020 guide) 91/100

-The relative coolness of the 2017 vintage has added touches of freshness and elegance to many classically rich and powerful wines such as this one.
-This postcard from McLaren Vale features notes of plum, blackberry, peppery and earthy spices, as well as well-placed hints of oak.
-The distinction lies on the palate, where muscular, highly textured, and rustic tannins are balanced by bright, juicy fruit.
-This wine is not for Syrah lovers, but it will appeal to red wine enthusiasts who enjoy tannins.
+The relative coolness of the 2017 vintage has added touches of freshness and elegance to many wines that are typically rich and powerful, such as this one.
+This McLaren Vale gem features notes of plum, blackberry, peppery and earthy spices, along with well-integrated oak.
+The distinction lies on the palate, where the muscular, highly textured, and rustic tannins are balanced by lively, juicy fruit.
+This wine is not for Syrah enthusiasts, but it will appeal to red wine lovers who enjoy tannins.

 Vinous